jjsmall009/book-baller/README.md

 - [x] Backend: Initial server setup
 - [x] Backend: Create routes
 - [x] Backend: Start hashing out the backend api endpoints
-- [ ] Database: Figure out how to run MondoDB locally so I won't have to use Atlas
+- [ ] Database: Figure out how to run MondoDB
 - [x] Database: Design the schemas for the various collections
 - [x] Frontend: Do some UI mockups and brainstorming
 - [x] Frontend: Style the book cards better + new footer